 - Withdrawn or seen as a 'loner' – difficulty relating to others.

 There is increasing evidence of the adverse long-term consequences for children's development where they have been subject to sustained emotional abuse.
-Emotional abuse has an important impact on a developing child's mental and physical health, behaviour and self-esteem.
+Emotional abuse has a significant impact on a developing child's mental and physical health, behaviour and self-esteem.
 It can be especially damaging in infancy.